 Use the options from this section to specify how the output will display in the map.

 Polygons, Lines, and Polygons and Lines

 Choose whether to generate polygons , lines , or polygons and lines as output.

-Lines and Polygon and Lines output is not available if the network data source is a service on a version of Portal for ArcGIS which does not support generating lines
+Lines and Polygon and Lines output is not available if the network data source is a service on a version of Portal for ArcGIS that does not support generating lines.